28 Up Against the Wall

 ‘It’s a joke but one with a serious side.’

 ‘That’s for sure.
-Those leaving earn substantially higher wages in the West, not only because it is richer but because it’s a more unequal society, with much higher pay differentials between employees according to their skill levels.
+Those taking the ‘escape hatch’ earn substantially higher wages in the West, not only because it is richer but because it’s a more unequal society, with much higher pay differentials between employees according to their skill levels.
 I have to use every argument in the book to get an exemption.’

 In The Zone.